 Thankfully we started our hike at the top of the ridge from Skyline Drive and worked our way down into the valley.
 I was relieved that the heat wasn’t as bad as I thought it was going to be since we were going downhill and were under the shade of the trees.

 My relief soon turned to dismay however at the point where we hit the Hull School Fire Road and had to start actually hiking uphill… It was pretty miserable in all honesty and immediately drenched me in sweat, even though the climb itself wasn’t really that strenuous.

 It felt like I was hiking at altitude when I started sucking wind—feeling as though I wasn’t getting enough oxygen in each breath because of the thick, swampy, humid air.

 We soon stumbled across the old cemetery along the Keyser Run Fire Road, which was located at the top of that first real climb.
 At least it’d be a place to bury me if I died of a heat stroke… It’s an odd little plot which remains as a testament to the families and inhabitants that once lived in Shenandoah before they were evicted for the creation of the national park.

 I guzzled down some more water and waited in vain to cool down a little bit.
-Thankfully the trail led us down hill again now, though in Shenandoah that just means the further you’ll have to hike back uphill to return to Skyline Drive.
-Before long we arrived to an absolutely deserted parking lot for Little Devils Stairs—apparently the smart folks were avoiding huge climbs out of the valley today?
+Thankfully the trail led us downhill again now, though in Shenandoah that just means the further you’ll have to hike back uphill to return to Skyline Drive.
+Before long we arrived at an absolutely deserted parking lot for Little Devils Stairs—apparently, the smart folks were avoiding huge climbs out of the valley today?

 I’d only done Little Devils Stairs once before, and it was under another set of highly adverse conditions.